Ohalo-Ltd/ohalo-playbooks/export-stream-endpoint/README.md

 Requirements:
 - Create a VM
 - Scan a datasource with your user
-- Generate a PIT token with the user
+- Generate a PAT token with the user

 ## Step 3: (optional) Modify the AWS Lambda function